-Describing events in terms of energy stores
+Describing processes in terms of energy stores

 What the activity is for

-Here pupils can practice describing carefully chosen events in terms of changes in energy stores.
-The events must be carefully selected because pupils need to be able to easily decide what change they are to study, and to be able to identify the initial and final states of this change.
+Here pupils can practice describing carefully chosen processes in terms of changes in energy stores.
+The processes must be carefully selected because pupils need to be able to easily decide what change they are to study, and to be able to identify the initial and final states of this change.
 If you are not careful about these then the pupils may well, with considerable justification, describe the changes in terms of different energy stores from the ones that you had in mind.

 What to prepare

 A set of simple, but carefully chosen toys:

 - a car running down a ramp

 - a very bouncy ball

 - a spring loaded toy which jumps in the air